bpw23/ukm/README.md

 I'm trying to implement a middleware for the u::lux switch (u-lux.com), to transform the commands from the switch into KNX commands and vice versa.

 Ideas for this middleware:
+- generate switch state json for use in other programs, or implement full rest api
 - video and audio will be an optional feature!
 - u::lux switches are configured via the u::lux config
 - Webinterface for switch configuration